chadhindsight/Dicee/README.md

 ##How it works

 Two dices are displayed and whichever of the two dices is the highest wins.
 When user is able to refreshes the page the number of each corresponding die changes as well.
+This was built using HTML, CSS, and Javascript.